Patient Information

 We use stick on electrodes to record the electrical signals from your nerves, they do not work well with creams and lotions so please wash this off before your test.

-The person performing the test will normally ask you some questions and explain the test to be performed.
+We will normally ask you some questions and explain the test to be performed.
 Often, a brief clinical examination will also be performed.

 The nerve conduction study (NCS) is a test for your peripheral nerves.
 It involves us applying stickers to your skin through which we can record the response to electric stimuli we administer via a probe.
-The stimuli feel like static electricity shocks, similar to ones you may have experienced before off a seatbelt or jumper.
+The stimuli feel like static electricity shocks, similar to ones you may have experienced before off a seatbelt or sweater.
 The stimuli can be uncomfortable for some patients and we ask that you tell us if you are finding the test painful, so that we can give you a rest or stop.

 Generally speaking the test takes somewhere between several minutes up to an hour depending on the referral question asked and the complexity of the test.